phonegap/phonegap-docs/docs/3-references/stockpile-app/1-project-creation.html.md

 		<title>Stockpile</title>

+	<div class="alert--tip">**TIP:** If you're looking for a good code editor check out [Visual Studio Code](https://code.visualstudio.com/).</div>

 ## Add the Framework7 Icons Library
 Framework7 provides just a couple commonly used icons in their default package (back arrow and menu bars), but they also offer a free icon font library to provide additional icons (and iOS specific icons) as you develop your apps.
-Follow the steps below to install the [Framework7 Icons Font] (https://framework7.io/icons/) library.
+Follow the steps below to install the [Framework7 Icons Font](https://framework7.io/icons/) library.

 1. Install the `framework7-icons` package from npm:

 		npm install framework7-icons --save

-2. Then open `~src/main.js` and add an import for the new icons as shown below just above the route.js import:
+2. Then open `~src/main.js` and add an import for the new icons as shown below just above the routes import:

     	// Import the Framework7 Icons
     	import Framework7Icons from 'framework7-icons/css/framework7-icons.css';

     	// Import Routes
-    	...
+    	import Routes from './routes';

 <div class="alert--info">**Note:** This app only uses a couple of icons, but since this is a guide to building a mobile app, it's important to know there are icon font libraries available to you.
 There's also a free [Material Icons](https://material.io/icons/) library you can check out if you're interested in using material design specific icons.
 You could even include both icon font libraries with a conditional icon that used either the iOS or the Material design version.
 For more information about how to do this, and using icons with Framework7 in general, see the [Framework7 docs](http://framework7.io/vue/icon.html).
 This app did not need that extensive of a solution, and in the interest of performance, just the Framework7 Icons library was included. </div>

 ## Run it!
 Since this app was built based on webpack, it can be run in **development mode** or **production mode**.
-While building the app, it's easiest to run in development mode and test it in the browser as long as possible to develop the majority of the functionality until device-specific testing is needed.
+While building the app, it's easiest to run it in development mode and test it in the browser as long as possible to develop the majority of the functionality until device-specific testing is needed.

 #### Development mode
 Open your terminal and start the development server with the following `npm` command: